Dread Delusion: Gameplay

 Dread Delusion is a role-playing game that is played in first-person perspective across an open world.

 The game features a character system that provides players with opportunities to resolve quests outside of combat, under four attributes (Might, Guile, Wisdom, and Persona) which govern eight skills (Attack, Defence, Lockpick, Agility, Lore, Spellcast, Charm and Barter).
 The player increases attributes through the collection of Delusions, which are skulls found throughout the world and collected through exploration or completion of certain quests.
 Combat is straightforward and used by swinging weapons at enemies using the mouse.
 The player can also interact with the world in several ways using skills, such as using lockpicks to open doors, charm characters to open up dialog options, or use lore to possess the knowledge to interact with items.
 Weapons, spells and quick-use items are managed in the inventory, where the player can also acquire or buy gear that improves their attack and defence skills.
 If the player loses their health and dies, they revert to the last discovered location of a death shrine, scattered throughout the game's map.

 Plot

 Setting

 Dread Delusion takes place in a series of floating islands known as the Oneiric Isles.
 The Isles are set in an obscure corner of the Skyrealms, which formed after an apocalypse made the surface uninhabitable in the distant past.
-Inhabited by several factions, the Isles are dominated by the Apostatic Union, who enforced a ban on worship following the God War against the gods and the Wikkians, who commune between the gods and people.
+Inhabited by several factions, the Isles are dominated by the Apostatic Union, who enforced a ban on worship following the God War against the gods and the Wikkans, who commune between the gods and people.
 The Union have recently arrived in the Isles to seize control over the outlaws in the region.